MercersKitchen/AP-CS/README.md

 Resources to Explore:
 - Interactive Java Review, <a href="http://interactivepython.org/runestone/static/JavaReview/index.html">Click Here</a>
+  - Labs
+    - Chatbot, Processing.org (machine learning? using Chatbot from "How to think like a Computer Scientist)
+    -
+    -
 - CSP, Big Ideas in PRogramming, <a href="http://interactivepython.org/runestone/static/StudentCSP/index.html">Click Here</a>

 CSP: Computer Sceince Prinicples Exam and Digital Portfolio